-When you get injured, either on or off the job, it is sometimes impossible to work.
+It is sometimes impossible to work when you get injured, either on or off the job.
+It could have been a long and short term disability.
 The condition of being unable to work is known as a disability.

 For many, disabilities are merely temporary.
 For others, disabilities will be a lifelong condition.